 The Tongariro Crossing is in the centre/south of the north island.
-It took 3 days to complete.
-I had a lift with a friend into the national park and hitched out.
+It took three days to complete.
+I had a lift into the national park and hitched out.
 It should be easy top hitch in and out to starting and end points if you don’t have your own transport.

 2. The Routeburn Track

-I loved this hike, partially because it was the first one I did in NZ and introduced me to NZ nature.
+I loved the Routeburn Track hike, partially because it was the first one I did in NZ and introduced me to NZ nature.

-Hiking out was along a mountain path and down into more forest and past waterfalls I was alone for pretty much this entire stretch and easily hitch-hiked out at the end by the main road.
+Tramping out was along a mountain path and down into more forest and past waterfalls.
+I was alone for pretty much this entire stretch and easily hitch-hiked out at the end by the main road.

 3. The Kepler Track

-But once the clouds dispersed a little a view across snow covered mountains and down into the valley with it’s lakes appeared.
+But once the clouds dispersed a view across snow covered mountains and down into the valley with it’s lakes appeared.

-Like the Routeburn it starts out in dense forest with a lake and then high mountains on each side, before going up a very, (I will repeat for those thinking of doing this hike), very steep climb, that took around 2 hours.
+Like the Routeburn it starts out in dense forest until high mountains appear on each side, before going up a very (I will repeat for those thinking of doing this hike), very steep climb, that took around 2 hours.

 You will be left breathless not just from that climb, but for the view that awaits you.

-The Kepler Track is on the south island also not to far from Queenstown.
-Again it was a 3 day hike.
+The Kepler Track is on the south island not to far from Queenstown.
+Again it was a three day hike.
 This one I hitched a ride to the beginning and walked all the way out back to the closest town.
-My legs were rather shattered arriving at my favourite pie place in town to stuff myself!

-I free camped 1 night here and woke up to the view in the photo above.
+I free camped for one night there and woke up to the view in the photo above.
 A more detailed report on the Kepler Track hike.

 4. The Abel Tasman Coastal Walk

-This made a brilliant change from the other hikes as it was at sea level walking along beaches and through lush forest.
+This made a brilliant change from the other hikes as it was at sea level tramping along beaches and through lush forest.

-It doesn’t sound the most exciting if compared to feeling remote high in the mountains with the views that go along with that, but surprisingly this is one of the best hikes I ever did.
+It doesn’t sound the most exciting if compared to feeling remote high in the mountains, with the views that go along with that, but this is one of the best hikes I ever did.

-Hiking along peaceful beaches, relaxing with a swim in the sea, enjoying being with nature, going to sleep next to a campfire by oneself was the perfect escape.
+Hiking along peaceful beaches, relaxing with a swim in the sea, enjoying being with nature, going to sleep next to a campfire by myself was the perfect escape.

-As far as free camping while hiking in New Zealand goes, in some places it can easily be done, while others such as high up on the Kepler Track it becomes more tricky.
+As far as free camping while tramping in New Zealand goes, in some places it can easily be done, while others such as high up on the Kepler Track it becomes more tricky.

 The problem is it’s not allowed on the trails and there are sometimes rangers stationed at the camp places where you sleep.

 New Zealand lives up to its hype.
-The nature really is some of the best I’ve seen anywhere (competing with Iceland and Alaska), and I’ve explored (as of writing this) around 85 countries, and I hear the same from many other travellers that have been there.
+The nature really is some of the best I’ve seen anywhere (competing with Iceland and Alaska), and I’ve explored (as of writing this) around 90 countries.
+I hear the same from many other travellers that have been there.

-If you love hiking put NZ on the top of your list as a place to go.
+If you love hiking put New Zealand on the top of your list as a place to go.